 Virtual reality is a technology that immerses a user in a simulated environment.
 In the medical field, this immersion can be used to treat certain illnesses and injuries.
 One such illness is phantom limb pain, which happens when a patient loses a limb but continues to experience sensations in the missing limb.
 Guerilla VR, a UK-based startup, has developed a VR treatment to help patients overcome this sensation.

 Virtual reality is transforming healthcare and medicine.
 It has the potential to provide new forms of therapy, training simulations, emergency simulations, and medical treatment information.
-VR can even help improve patient education and improve quality of life.
+VR can even help improve patients’ conditions and quality of life.
+Therapists can incorporate VR technology in their treatment for special clients that may require added support.
+A mental health professional can look for VR therapy platforms that can provide the VR devices with quality content as well as provide assistance to learn how to operate them.

 Can We Expect More from VR Technology Through the Coming Years?